nick-ching23/BotBuster/README.md

   <img src="https://github.com/user-attachments/assets/9ac3e920-6c7c-41cb-9aa1-c73fbe7dc0a3" width="300">
 </p>

 **4. Just type messages**

-From now, the system will automatically check each message to determoine if it was generated by generated AI or not.
+From now, the system will automatically check each message to determine if it was generated by generated AI or not.